sebivenlo/ESD-2023-Vaadin-Flow/vaadin-app/README.md

 This will download all maven dependencies automatically and eventually run the vaadin app.
 Now your container called ``esde-vaadin`` is up and running and you can access the website by accessing [localhost:8080](http://localhost:8080) in your browser.

-## 3. Bring your Changes to Docker
+## 3. Bring your Changes to the Docker Environment
 Once The docker Container is running, and you have changes, which you want to run you can use the following command:
 ```docker exec esde-vaadin mvn compile```